justojs/justo-inline-assert/README.md

 ### raise() and notRaise()

-Checks whether a function throws an exception:
+Check whether a function throws an exception:

 ```
 raise(function) : boolean